juanpc2018/Akai-S1000-Project/Floppy/readme.md

 In Theory USB1.1 floppy drive could be connected to Gotek USB port "Untested." </br> IF works, will create a floppy image inside a real floppy disk, </br>
-Not Native individual files like a Real Floppy drive. </br>
+Not Native files like a Real Floppy drive. </br>

 some USB1.1 floppy drives are Better than others, </br>
 see the video RAID Floppy: </br>